ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 * Maintain the project by means of fixing bugs and providing support for new releases.
 * Uphold Ansys' reputation in the open source community.

+Once all three approvals have been awarded, project leads must complete the next form:

+* `OSS approval request form <https://gz2idtcjsw2.typeform.com/OSSapproval>`_

+This form serves as a final checklist to verify that all approvals have been processed and to formalize the OSS approval process as a final record.
+You can find frequently asked questions in :ref:`Questions asked in the OSS approval request form`.

 Managerial
 ^^^^^^^^^^